thewca/community-surveys/2019/draft/index.md

 # WCA Community Survey (DRAFT)

+## Feedback on this draft

+If you'd like to leave comments on any questions, comment [on this Google doc](https://docs.google.com/document/d/1PKIN5wOqbunIeNDQVyQH74BdahLGLimk6KZcaa1CT1U/edit#) or directly [on GitHub](https://github.com/thewca/community-surveys).

 ## Notes

 - Responses will be associated with WCA profiles (it won't be possible to submit a valid survey without a unique code assigned to you).